lsst-ts/ts_m2gui/doc/error-handling/error-handling.rst

 Code 6051 and 6088
 -------------------

+This often comes about when there is an inconsistency in elevation angle and the last loop-up table (LUT) calculation.
+For example if you move the mirror/TMA in elevation while the M2 is off/standby or not in closed-loop (force-balance) control.

-These two error codes might not be real and you could try the followings first:
+First check that two error codes might not be real and you could try the followings first:

 1. Restart the control system (see :ref:`lsst.ts.m2gui-error_restart_control_system`).
 2. Power-cycle the whole M2 system (see :ref:`lsst.ts.m2gui-error_power_cycle`).